Brought to you by:

 Mt.
 Bachelor is the major destination resort for the Pacific Northwest.
-It draws skiers and riders from Northern California, to Washington and beyond.
+It draws skiers and riders from Northern California to Washington and beyond.
 Mt.
 Bachelor is well known for it's forgiving slopes and plentiful snowfalls.
 Unlike many resorts in Oregon, Mt.
 Bachelor seems to regularly get the type of cold dry powder more typically seen in the Rocky Mountains.
 Mt.
 Bachelor has the most high speed lifts of any resort in the Northwest and that keep lift lines small.
 The mountain itself is very spacious and has two main base areas, West Village and the Sunrise Lodge serving the east side of the mountain.
 Mt.Bachelor also has established a reputation for some of the very best grooming of their runs in the entire ski business.
 When I worked there in the mid 80s to the early 90s, Mt.
 Bachelor was frequently voted as THE best grooming at any major ski resort in the country.
 That legacy lives on.
 It is also highly praised for it's high speed lifts.

 TIMBERLINE RESORT INFORMATION:

 Timberline is located on Mt.
 Hood here in Oregon.
 It might have the longest ski season in the world with lifts running from the beginning of November through August.
 In my ski racing days, we trained at Timberline from late May through July.
 Timberline can and does get snow during all 12 months out of the year.
 In really snowy years it would be possible to do year round skiing on natural snow.
 The long ski season is what makes Timberline unique.
 It is not a big ski area in terms of acreage or lifts.
 But, if you feel that need to ski on the 4th of July...here is where you can do it with chair lifts running.